Dennis Lawn Leveling Services

 Professional Site Assessment & Drainage Engineering for Dennis’s Glacial Till & Rocky Upland Soils

-Site assessment in Dennis begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab (https://ag.umass.edu/services/soil-plant-nutrient-testing-laboratory), to determine pH (typically 5.5–6.5), nutrient levels, and compaction.
-Lime (preferably dolomitic) is added to raise pH to the target 6.0–7.0.
-The USDA Web Soil Survey (https://websoilsurvey.nrcs.usda.gov/) identifies local soils as glacial till, rocky uplands, and marine clay, each with unique drainage challenges.
-Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (https://www.digsafe.com/) notification (72 hours recommended) are essential.
-Drainage engineering requires a minimum 1–2% slope away from structures, with subsurface solutions (French drains, tile) for poorly drained sites, and integration with municipal systems where possible.
+Site assessment in Dennis begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, texture, and compaction.
+Lime (preferably dolomitic) is recommended to raise pH to the target 6.0–7.0.
+The USDA Web Soil Survey identifies local soils as glacial till, rocky, or marine clay, each with unique drainage characteristics and seasonal water table considerations.
+A topographic survey using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are required.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may include subsurface solutions like French drains for poorly drained sites.

 Dennis Conservation Commission Requirements for Grading Near Protected Areas